 Evaluating Concrete Mix Issues

 Concrete mix issues can arise from alleged issues with the design or approval of the concrete mix, or from the execution of that mix design during production by the supplier or placement by the contractor.
-Based on industry guidelines as well as our own design and contractor experience, the following key items are provided as first steps to consider when evaluating an alleged mix issue.
+Based on industry guidelines as well as our own design and contractor experience, the following key items are provided as the first steps to consider when evaluating an alleged mix issue.

 - Regardless of the role of the Invested Party, it’s important to remember that there are industry accepted publications, resources, and guidelines such as ACI 211.8 and ACI 211.1 ; and technical resources available from the Portland Cement Association (PCA) or the National Ready Mix Concrete Association (NRMCA).
 Given the ever-increasing complexity of concrete mix designs that include material, environmental, geologic, and location variables, an evaluation must include solid, well-researched resources to develop a sound technical evaluation of potential concrete mix issues.
 Are your designated experts utilizing industry accepted resources founded on proven research?